 Ontario’s Southwest was the gateway into Canada for many freedom seekers via the Underground Railroad.
 As a result, we have many historical landmarks, settlements, and museums with vast resources available to those wanting to learn about Canadian Black History.

 Learn about the underground railway in Chatham-Kent and the history of the Black community of Buxton at Buxton National Historic Site and Museum.
-Visit Chatham-Kent Black Historical Society and Black Mecca Museum and learn more about the thriving business, education, medicine, sport and literary and cultural arts of the black settlement in the area and the Chatham Coloured All-Stars baseball team.
+Visit the Chatham-Kent Black Historical Society and Black Mecca Museum and learn more about the thriving business, education, medicine, sport and literary and cultural arts of the black settlement in the area and the Chatham Coloured All-Stars baseball team.

 Then, take a trip to the Josiah Henson Museum of African Canadian History and hear the true story of Josiah Henson.
 This historic site was previously named Uncle Tom's Cabin.
 Click here to learn why the name was changed.

-In Essex County, the Amherstburg Freedom Museum tells the local story of African-Canadians’ history and contributions.
+In Essex County, the Amherstburg Freedom Museum tells the local story of African Canadians’ history and contributions.
 The John Freeman Walls Historic Site and Underground Railroad Museum meet descendants of the Underground Railroad as you take an interactive trip back in time.

 Black history museum